 Mariam lives with her mother.
-At home, duties include carrying water, gathering firewood and buying or selling in the market.
+She is responsible for carrying water, gathering firewood and buying or selling in the market.
 Her mother is sometimes employed as a laborer.
 There are 4 children in the family.

 For fun, Mariam enjoys singing, telling stories and art.
 She attends church activities, Bible class and choir regularly and is in middle school where her performance is average.

-Your love and support will help Mariam to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Mariam in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Mariam lives in the hillside community of Mvumi Mission, home to approximately 6,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Gogo and the most commonly spoken language is Kigogo and Swahili.